 Mindfulness

 Mindfulness is an integral component in the practice of yoga.
-Translated as “awareness,” it’s a faculty that increases baseline clarity and equanimity and develops a certain pervasive consciousnebrainss or spirituality.
+Translated as “awareness,” it’s a faculty that increases baseline clarity and equanimity and develops a certain pervasive consciousness or spirituality.
 Yoga is an effective method in attaining this kind of focused attention and mindfulness is not only fundamental, but it is virtually indispensable.
 A study by Paul Salmon from the University of Louisville’s Department of Psychological and Brain Sciences, reported that a byproduct of mindfulness is reduced disturbances or fluxuations in the nervous system and that over-activation of the sympathetic nervous system is associated with stress.
 His studies also revealed that yoga’s mindfulness practices combined with breath control are effective in reducing anxiety, and physiological symptoms particularly when autonomic hyper-arousal occurs in the context of decreased cognitive performance.

 While compelling evidence exists that regulation of physical movement is a priority to the health of the nervous system, from an evolutionary standpoint, regulation of emotional function is perhaps more important.
 In conjunction with mindfulness, yoga therapies tap into the “pre-wiring” that augments the impact on patterns of behavioral reactivity commonly associated with various conditions such as stress and depression.
 In addition, autonomic motor control cues (such as the breath) serve as a focal point for mindful attention.
 There are many approaches to practicing mindfulness, but at the core is breath awareness.
 The practice of paying attention to ones breathing is an indispensable tool for the development of focus and concentration.